christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 </p>

 <br>

+The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and discarding outdated beliefs or information.
+This aligns with human-like belief updating, where new observations modify existing beliefs without completely discarding past knowledge.
+It’s especially crucial for ToM, as it supports reasoning about beliefs that differ from reality—understanding what John believes (`cat on basket`) versus what is actually true (`cat on box`).

+The heads here may also attend to previous names in the sequence but operate differently.
+Some heads show high query bias, dominating the activations space over keys and values for the basket token.
+This directly affects the belief state.
+Instead of promoting the correct prediction, they suppress the logit of the `box` token by writing in the opposite direction of the belief state heads.
+This suppression mechanism could be serving as a form of regularization, inhibition or negative belief state, preventing the model from over-relying on certain patterns and ensuring a balanced attention distribution.

 The full circuit reveals a nuanced algorithm in its attention—and each group of heads play a distinct but interconnected role: